 Sleep Apnea Test

-After the equipment is returned to our office, we will upload the files to a physician.
-Although we’re trained to administer the tests and treat sleep apnea, only a physician can diagnose sleep apnea.
-The results will include an AHI.
-This stands for Apnea Hypopnea Index.
-Based on the AHI the severity of sleep apnea is determined.
+After the equipment is returned to our office, we will upload the files and send them to a physician.
+Although we’re trained to administer the tests and treat sleep apnea, only a physician can diagnose the condition.
+The results will include an Apnea-Hypopnea Index (AHI), which will determine the severity of the sleep apnea.

-After your sleep study is performed, your sleep will be scored and you will will be given an AHI number.
-This will determine if you have OSA as well as the severity.
-According to Harvard Sleep Medicine the AHI ranges are categorized as:
+After your sleep study is performed, we’ll score it and give you an AHI number, which will determine if you have sleep apnea as well as the severity of it.
+According to Harvard Sleep Medicine, the AHI ranges are categorized as: